7 Activities To Teach Children About Unity

-This is an engaging activity for primary school children to do on their own or, with friends.
+This is an engaging unity in diversity activity for kids to do on their own or, with friends.
 They will not only learn a new craft but also, understand the significance of unity among friends.

 To make the DIY tricolour friendship band you will need:

 - Multiple strings (three to four each) in orange, green and white